 NOTE: Breakers are labeled on panel.

 Arrangement may vary according to appliance and equipment options.

-ELECTRICAL OUTLETS -HOUSE 120-VOLT AC
+ELECTRICAL OUTLETS - HOUSE 120-VOLT AC

-A number of standard household electrical outlets are provided throughout the coach for connecting small appliances such as televisions, radios, toasters, etc.
+A number of standard household electrical outlets are provided throughout the motorhome for connecting small appliances such as televisions, radios, toasters, etc.

-An exterior outlet is also located on the outside of the coach near the entrance door or in a storage compartment on the passenger side of the coach.
+An exterior outlet is also located on the outside of the motorhome near the entrance door or in a storage compartment on the passenger side of the motorhome.

-GROUND FAULT CIRCUIT
+GROUND FAULT CIRCUIT INTERRUPTER